 Tip: You can heat 1-2 cups of stock at a time in the microwave

-- Add a ladle of hot stock, allowing rice to absorb each ladle, before adding the next ladle.
+- Add a ladle of hot stock, allowing the rice to absorb each ladle, before adding the next ladle.

-- To the rice mixture, add in the mushrooms and as much black pepper as desired, prior to adding the last 2 ladles of stock are added.
+- To the rice mixture, add the mushrooms and as much black pepper as desired, prior to adding the last 2 ladles of stock are added.
 The grains should be tender but firm to the bite, without being crunchy.

-- Add Parmigiana cheese and remaining butter.
+- Add Parmigiana cheese and the remaining butter.

 - Stir gently, until both are melted.